EthicsCodes/hackers-ethic/CoE.md

 ## Hacker's Bond

-I pledge to steadfastly uphold this ethic and its tenets as outlined, dedicating myself to the advancement of the project and the well-being of its denizens.
+I pledge to steadfastly uphold this Ethic and its tenets as outlined, dedicating myself to the advancement of the project and the well-being of its denizens.
 I accept them as fundamentally essential to productive, mutual cooperation.
 Therefore, I will embody these values in all my dealings, and to the best of my ability.

 ### Tenets